Rearrangements of gaussian fields: Monotone rearrangements and optimal transport

 It is called \emph{convex rearrangement} of $f$. \end{D}

 The convex rearrangement can also be defined as $\mathfrak{C}f=\mathbf{C}_{\mu_{\nabla f}}+f(z_{0})$.
-Given a vector-valued function $S$ on $K$, since $\mathfrak{M}S$ is the gradient of a convex function, its restriction to each segment $[z,\zeta]\subset K$ is increasing, and hence it satisfies (\ref{eq:MonFct}).
-In this regard, theorem \ref{ThmBre} provides with $\mathfrak{M}S$ a unique solution to the optimal transport problem with transport plan $S$.
+Given a vector-valued function $S$ on $K$, since $\mathfrak{M}S$ is the gradient of a convex function, its restriction to each segment $[z,\zeta]\subset K$ is non-decreasing, whence it satisfies (\ref{eq:MonFct}).
+In this regard, Theorem \ref{ThmBre} provides with $\mathfrak{M}S$ a unique solution to the optimal transport problem with transport plan $S$.
 Note that \cite{Bre} also gives the existence of a measure-preserving transformation $\sigma$ of $[0,1]$ such that $\mathfrak{M}S \circ \sigma = S$, provided $\mu_{S}$ is absolutely continuous with respect to Lebesgue measure, which justifies the ``rearrangement'' terminology.\\

 In dimension $1$, convex rearrangement was already defined in the literature.
 The class $\mathcal{S}(K)$ is exactly that of absolutely continuous functions if $K$ is a compact interval of $\mathbb{R}$.
-Hence, it is a generalisation of absolutely continuous functions upon which we extend operator $\mathfrak{C}$.
+Hence, it is a generalization of absolutely continuous functions upon which we extend operator $\mathfrak{C}$.
 Note that, although it is called ``convex rearrangement'', function $\mathfrak{C}f$ is not a rearrangement of $f$ in the sense of (\ref{eq:RrgMsr}).
 For instance, $f$ and $\mathfrak{C}f$ do not in general yield the same maximum.
 Nevertheless, visually it corresponds in some way to piling up the increments of $f$ in another order.

-Here is a simple example that allows us to rearrange multivariate fields with a simple structure.